cityiot/electric-bus-data-collector/readme.md

 # Electric bus data collector

-A tool for collecting Tampere electric bus data from IoT-Ticket to FIWARE.
+A tool for collecting city of Tampere electric bus data from [IoT-Ticket](https://iot-ticket.com) to [FIWARE](https://www.fiware.org/) developed in the [CityIoT project](https://www.cityiot.fi/english).
 See [spec.md](spec.md) for a description of the FIWARE data model used.
 The tool can collect historical measurements for the given time period or continuously collect near real time measurements.
 It can also be given just a start time for a historical period and after collecting all measurements from that untill the current time it starts collecting the real time measurements.